pviafore/CraftingInterpreters/challenges.md

 *   Pony, sets it to zero, which you can read about [here](https://tutorial.ponylang.io/gotchas/divide-by-zero.html)

     See Interpreter.java for handling this.
 I'm choosing to have a runtime error as I think a user deserves to catch it, but not crash the program.
 I am explicitly not handling IEEE floats, because I am not distinguishing between them in the code.

+# Chapter 8

+1)  Make it so that the REPL can take an expression or statement

+    See [Lox.java](jlox/jlox/src/main/java/com/patviafore/lox/Lox.java).
+It now checks to see if there are any semicolons in the statement, and if there are, treats it as a statement, otherwise, it assumes a single expression.

+2)  Make it so you have to initialize variables

+    In [Environment.java](jlox/jlox/src/main/java/com/patviafore/lox/Environment.java), we are checking if the value is set to to a special type called Uninitialized (We want to have null values be okay to use)

+3)  What happens if you shadow a variable and initialize it to the outer variable?

+    It actually behaves as I expect, by evaluating the rhs first.
+In other languages, it doesn't quite behave this way.
+Python throws an unbound error, and C/C++ has UB.